Breathing is one of the easiest ways to improve your running performance. This article shows you how to breathe while running.

 Deep belly breathing

 The most common form of running breathing is chest breathing, which tends to be shallow and inefficient.
-The muscles of the chest wall may not be working as hard as they could be, and this can cause fatigue in the legs much sooner than it would otherwise occur.
+The chest wall muscles may not be working as hard as they could be, which can cause fatigue in the legs much sooner than otherwise.

 Belly breathing is a more efficient way to breathe while running.
-It’s also called diaphragmatic breathing because it uses the diaphragm muscle – the dome-shaped muscle located just below your lungs – to expand and contract your chest cavity.
-When you belly breathe, you fill up your chest cavity with air, but keep your abdomen (the area below your chest) relaxed and flat.
+It’s also called diaphragmatic breathing because it uses the diaphragm, the dome-shaped muscle located just below your lungs, to expand and contract your chest cavity.
+When your belly breathes, you fill your chest cavity with air but keep your abdomen (the area below your chest) relaxed and flat.

 How to Do Belly Breathing While Running?

-Belly breathing can help you run longer and faster by improving oxygen delivery throughout your body.
-In addition, it may lower your heart rate, which will allow you to recover quicker between bouts of exercise or long runs.
+Belly breathing can help you run longer and faster by improving oxygen delivery.
+In addition, it may lower your heart rate, allowing you to recover quicker between bouts of exercise or long runs.
 To use belly breathing during exercise:

-Focus on relaxing your upper body so that you can focus on diaphragmatic breathing without being distracted by other factors like posture or movement patterns in the body (e.g., lifting shoulders when we breathe).
-This can be accomplished by focusing on a point just ahead in front of
+Focus on relaxing your upper body to focus on diaphragmatic breathing without being distracted by other factors like posture or movement patterns (e.g., lifting shoulders when we breathe).

 Chest breathing